srikanth-srinvas/srikanth-srinvas.github.io/about.md

 ![greeting gif](https://github.com/alansmathew/alansmathew/raw/master/lang.gif)

 ---
-I am a PhD Candidate in Medical Biophysics at [Keck School of Medicine of USC](https://keck.usc.edu/) and graduate research assistant at [USC Michelson Convergent Science Institute in Cancer](https://kuhn.usc.edu/) where I head up a research program in mapping and predicting the spatiotemporal progression of multiple myeloma (a blood cancer) using single cell biology, and predictive math modeling.
+I am a PhD Candidate in Medical Biophysics at [Keck School of Medicine of USC](https://keck.usc.edu/) and graduate research assistant at [USC Michelson Convergent Science Institute in Cancer](https://kuhn.usc.edu/) where I head up a research program on understanding the progression of blood cancers and lead multiple projects in spatiotemporal mapping and prediction disease progression and therapy response in solid tumors and hematologic malignancies using machine learning and single cell biology.

 ---
 Driven by scientific curiosity and humbled by the multiscale complexity of disease biology, I'm constantly inspired by the opportunity to leverage innovative science and technology to develop new medicines for the eradication of maladies and the betterment of human health.